 A picture really is worth a thousand words.
 High-quality visuals make your content more engaging and easier to digest.

-• Do: Use professional images, custom graphics, or short videos.
+- Do: Use professional images, custom graphics, short videos, infographics, data visualization, and data storytelling.

-Pro Tip: Tools like Canva and Adobe Express make creating visuals a breeze without blowing your marketing budget.
+Pro Tip: Tools like Canva, Adobe Express, and AI tools—including generative AI—make creating engaging visuals, such as infographics and data visualizations, a breeze without blowing your marketing budget

 7. Include a Clear Call-to-Action (CTA)